Approved States Contact Login

 What are the two virtual components of smoke school?

 Smoke school consists of an online lecture and a visual test.
-The lecture is self-paced and accessible on any desktop, laptop, or tablet.
-The visual test uses our VR headset to train you with known opacity values and test your ability to assign opacity to random smoke videos.
+The lecture is self-paced and accessible on a desktop, laptop, or tablet.
+The visual test uses a VR headset to train you with known opacity values and test your ability to assign opacity to random smoke videos.

 How often do I need to review the lecture?

 You must review the lecture before your first visual test.
-Afterward, we recommend reviewing it at least every three years.
-The lecture is included with every license.
+After that, we recommend reviewing it at least every three years.
+The lecture is included with every registration.

 How often do I need to take the visual test?